Red Sox Nurse Night 2020

 Cover image courtesy of Boston Medical Center Nursing

-We're bringing Red Sox Nurse Night back to Fenway Park on May 20, 2020, at 7:10 pm.
+We're bringing Red Sox Nurse Night back to Fenway Park on May 20, 2020, at 7:10 pm as the Sox take on the Tampa Bay Rays!
 Over 6,700 nurses were in the stands last year and it was the biggest theme night in Red Sox history!!

 Nurse Hero Contest!